popelucha/ESSLLI-2025/01_knowledge_graphs/README.md

 ---

-## A closer look to structured data
+## A Closer Look to Structured Data

-A table of records
+Table of records

 | firstName | lastName | age |
 |-----------|----------|----:|